52North/OGITO/README.md

 # OGITO - Open Geospatial Interactive Tool

-OGITO is a collaborative mapping an planning application.
+OGITO is a collaborative mapping and planning application.
 To support collaborative spatial planning tasks, OGITO is optimised for use on digital map tables.
 As it is a web application, OGITO can be opened on all devices in the web browser.
 Touch gestures or pointing devices (e.g. computer mouse) can be used to operate OGITO.

 ## Table of Content
 - [OGITO - Open Geospatial Interactive Tool](#ogito---open-geospatial-interactive-tool)